-- 4.1 Classification of inspections.
-The inspection requirements specified herein are classified as follows: - a.
-First article inspection (see paragraph 4.2). - b.
-Quality conformance inspection (see paragraph 4.3). - 4.2 First article inspection.
-When a first article is required (see paragraphs 3.1 and 6.3), the boot shall be examined in accordance with paragraph 4.5.
-Sampling for first article inspection shall be as specified in contract or purchase order (see paragraph 6.2).
+4.1 Classification of inspections.
+The inspection requirements specified herein are classified as follows:

+- a.
+First article inspection (see 4.2). - b.
+Quality conformance inspection (see 4.3).

+4.2 First article inspection.
+When a first article is required (see 3.1 and 6.3), the boot shall be examined in accordance with 4.4 and the tests in 4.5 and 4.6.
+Sampling for first article inspection shall be as specified in contract or purchase order (see 6.2).

-- 4.3 Conformance inspection.
-Conformance inspection shall include the examination of paragraph 4.4 and the tests in paragraph 4.5 and 4.6.
-Sampling for inspection shall be in accordance with ANSI/ASQ Z1.4 as specified in the contract or purchase order (see paragraph 6.2). - 4.4 Visual examination.
-The boots shall be examined for the following defects as specified in Table II.
+4.3 Conformance inspection.
+Conformance inspection shall include the examination of 4.4 and the tests in 4.5 and 4.6.
+Sampling for inspection shall be as specified in the contract or purchase order (see 6.2).

+4.4 Visual examination.
+The boots shall be examined for the following defects as specified in Table III.